Experience rapid prototyping, dedicated engineering support, and scaled production with our NPI Center of Excellence.

 Our business model is based on providing our customers with engineered products, services and expertise for performance critical applications.
 In meeting our customers’ requirements, we operate procurement programmes through global supply chains, involving a wide network of suppliers and distributors.
 It is recognised that within this structure (as with all other participants operating in our business sector) the potential exists for the human rights of individual workers to be violated.

-We have conducted a further assessment of our employment practices and processes, which has re-confirmed that our activities are in line with the requirements of our Policy.
+• We have assessed our employment practices and processes, which has confirmed that our activities are in line with the requirements of our Policy.
 We will continue to monitor compliance through the next financial year and implement modifications to our activities as required.

 Peter France